CaptainBlackbeard33/Chrome_Shortcut_Overlay_Extension/README.txt

 Chrome Shortcut Overlay Extension
 ==================================

-A Chrome extension that provides keyboard shortcuts to interact with web page elements using customizable overlay labels.
+A Chrome extension that provides 2-letter-key shortcuts to interact with web page elements using customizable overlay labels.

 INSTALLATION
 ------------